ecomfe/echarts-liquidfill/README.md

 ### A Simple Example

-To create a Liquid Fill Chart, you need to have a series with type of 'liquidFill'.
+To create a Liquid Fill Chart, you need to have a series with type of `'liquidFill'`.
 A basic option may be:

 ```js
 var option = {